 Learn more simple bass fishing techniques and tips.

 Bob Judkins and Herb Doumitt helped us out with this article.
 They are members of the Oregon Bass & Panfish Club, which is involved in a variety of angler education and fisheries enhancement activities in Oregon and Southwest Washington.
-Support their good work by making any purchase through the Amazon link on their club page on this website.
+Check out their club page on this website.